eugenwintersberger/pnitools/doc/source/general_concepts/input_files.rst

 any particular pattern.
 You can pass whatever files you want.
 The obvious drawback of this method is that one first has to generate the file :file:`input_files.txt` with the filenames.
-This can become expensive if the number of input files is large.
+This can become expensive if the number of input files is getting large.
+Thus, for the *pnitools* package we have chosen the second approach.

-Fortunately, many applications that produce a large series of files use simple file name patterns for their output files.
+Fortunately, many applications that produce a large series of files use a simple name pattern for their output files.
 These patterns typically include the index of the file within the entire series.
 Usually such files are of the form :file:`detector_may_2012_<NUMBER>.dat` where ``<NUMBER>`` is the index of the file in the series.
 All programs in the